Yuichi-Aragi/Canary-Edge/README.md

 ### 3. Search & Pre-Install Auditing
 Unlike BRAT, you do not need to constantly hunt down full repository URLs or guess what you are pulling:
 *   **Pre-Installation Inspection (README & Changelog):** Inspect the target release's documentation and changelog directly within the panel before committing any files.
-*   **Universal GitHub Scrubbing:** For unlisted repositories, paste almost any GitHub link variation.
-CE's scrubbing engine handles standard URLs, shorthand (`user/repo`), SSH formats, API endpoints, sub-pages, and raw links automatically.
+*   **Universal GitHub URL Scrubbing:** You should never have to manually edit, clean, or prune a repository link just to appease a tool that requires an exact `user/repo` syntax.
+CE includes an intelligent URL scrubbing engine that automatically parses almost any link format you paste—including full browser URLs, deep sub-links (e.g., `/tree/main`, `/releases/tag/v1.0.0`, `/blob/...`), shorthand (`user/repo`), SSH cloning strings (`git@github.com:...`), raw endpoints, or GitHub API links.
+It extracts the clean repository target automatically without requiring any manual text editing.